mjordan/introduction_to_relational_databases/README.md

 ![Books and authors](assets/BooksAuthors.jpg)

-This intermediate table is known as a "relation" or "join" table.
+This intermediate table (in this example, BookAuthors) is known as a "relation" or "join" table.
 For this method of breaking up data into multiple tables to work reliably, we need to ensure that each row in the books table and each row in the authors table can be referenced uniquely.
 To do this, we need to assign identifiers to each rown in the book and authors tables, and we use those identifiers to relate the two tables to each other in the third table.
 We will see some examples of these identifiers in the query examples below.

 "One-to-many" relationships don't use a third table.
 This type of relationship links two tables, one containing the data that is on the "one" side of the relationship and the other that is on the "many" side.
 For example, each book can have many editions, but each edition applies to only a single book: